NYULibraries/vagrant-tct/README.md

-# vagrant-templates
+# vagrant-tct
-Templates for building vagrant boxes
+ This is the vagrant file for TCT.
+The rest of this document still needs to be updated.

 ## Table of Contents